-The Research Excellence Award is awarded to two graduate students each fall semester to recognize outstanding research accomplishments, as documented in resulting theses and dissertations.
+The Research Excellence Award is awarded to graduate students to recognize outstanding research accomplishments, as documented in resulting theses and dissertations.
 Recipients are also expected to be academically superior and able to not only do research, but also develop a well-written product.
-The award is administered by the Graduate College with additional administrative support from the Graduate Student Senate.
+The award is administered by the Graduate College.